-Kamui Links Resort Facilities & Services
+Kamui Ski Area Facilities & Services

 Eating On Mountain

-Kamui Links Resort has three on-mountain restaurants.
+Kamui Ski Area has three on-mountain restaurants.
 The main cafeteria is the Center House Restaurant at the base.
 On weekend there can be queues for the vending machine to buy tickets, and then more queues for food.
 Sometimes on weekends there are also queues to get a table.
 It’s good value for money and if you’ve worked up a really big appetite, you can challenge yourself to the King of Kamui, an extra large serving of katsu curry with egg and croquette.

 Fewer crowds are usually found at the summit restaurant, Trattoria & Pizzeria Monte751, which has nice views and an open fireplace.
 The menu is basic pasta and pizza.